nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-site-route-method.md

 ## Use of Synonyms ##

 The use of synonyms defined within SNOMED-CT may be particularly relevant to the data items for site, route and method.
-In some cases, the anatomically correct SNOMED-CT term may not be easily understood by the patient or clinician so the use of a synonoym may be preferred.
+In some cases, the anatomically correct SNOMED-CT term may not be easily understood by the patient or clinician so the use of a synonym may be preferred.
 Guidance for using terms that are not preferred terms is available within the published document [Guidance on the use of CodeableConcept](https://nhsconnect.github.io/gpconnect/pages/accessrecord_structured/guidance-on-the-population-of-codeableconcept.pdf).